In This Guide

 Frequently Asked Questions

 On pure payback, probably not for most Pittsburgh-area gas homes โ we're talking 25โ30+ year payback with Marcellus Shale gas prices.
-Where it might still make sense: new construction (the economics look better when geo replaces the whole HVAC system rather than a working gas system), commercial/larger scale installations where efficiency gains compound, or if you strongly value energy price stability and long-term ownership.
-But we won't sell you a number that doesn't pencil.
+Where it might make sense: new construction (the incremental cost comparison changes everything โ you're comparing geo to a furnace + AC, not to a working system), homes replacing failing HVAC equipment (same incremental math), or commercial/larger-scale installations where efficiency gains compound.
+We won't sell you a number that doesn't pencil.

-A 6โ7 year payback is realistic.
+A 6โ7 year payback is realistic for most oil-heated homes in the collar counties.
 Get a site assessment from an IGSHPA-certified installer โ your specific lot (size, access, soil conditions), home size, and actual oil usage will give you a more precise number than any guide can.
 The structural case is sound: you're converting a variable operating expense (oil price ร usage) into a fixed capital cost with much lower operating costs.
 After year 7, you're netting $2,000+ annually.

 Yes, with some caveats.
 Geothermal systems can be set to a lower setpoint when unoccupied โ the loop field doesn't care whether the house is occupied.
 The key consideration for vacation homes is freeze protection: your antifreeze concentration needs to protect the loop down to the minimum expected temperature, and the building's domestic plumbing needs protection too.
-For a Pocono rental property with high summer occupancy and high winter heating costs, the ROI case is often better than a primary residence because the cooling savings add up in the summer rental season.
+For a Pocono rental property with high summer occupancy and high winter heating costs, the ROI case is often better than a primary residence because the four-season rental income partially offsets the system cost.

 Yes โ and some of the most creative geothermal applications in Pennsylvania have been on farms.
-Large lots enable horizontal loop systems that are more cost-effective than urban vertical installations.
+Large lots enable horizontal loop systems that cost 30โ40% less than urban vertical installations.
 Year-round temperature control for poultry houses, dairy facilities, and farm offices creates a consistent heating and cooling load that maximizes system efficiency.
-USDA REAP loans may reduce upfront costs for agricultural properties.
-Talk to your county Farm Bureau or extension office about local resources.
+Stack a USDA REAP grant (25โ50%) with the 30% federal ITC and your net cost drops to $8,000โ$17,000 for a 5-ton farm system.
+Talk to your county extension office or the USDA Rural Development PA office.

 Bottom Line: Who Should Seriously Consider Geothermal in Pennsylvania